junxit/us-congress-bills-112/metadata.md

 - Sen. Grassley, Chuck [R-IA] (G000386)

+## Committees (1)

+- House — Armed Services Committee

 ## Actions

 - 2011-01-25 — Introduced in Senate
 - 2011-01-25 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S246-247; text as passed Senate: CR S246-247; text of measure as introduced: CR S246)
 - 2011-01-25 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S246-247; text as passed Senate: CR S246-247; text of measure as introduced: CR S246)
+- 2011-01-26 — Message on Senate action sent to the House.
+- 2011-01-26 — Received in the House.
+- 2011-01-26 — Referred to the House Committee on Armed Services.